veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 but the compiler cannot infer them from the call arguments.
 Provide explicit generic arguments through `::<>`, or pass an argument whose width can be determined from a variable declaration.

+### implicit_clock_conversion

+This error is reported when a value which is not clock/reset-typed is connected to a clock/reset port, or vice versa.
+Clock-ness and reset-ness are conferred only at a declaration, so the value should be bound to a clock/reset-typed signal in the parent (e.g. `let g: '_ clock = expr;`), and that signal should be connected.

 ### include_failure